hsnaydd/buttono/CONTRIBUTING.md

 4. Run `yarn build` to build.
 5. Start the application: `yarn start`
 6. Lint your code before submit a pull request (`yarn lint`).
 7. Update website if necessary (check [website/README.md](/website/README.md) for more information).
+Also add `website:` prefix to the commit messages if the changes is related with the website.
-8. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes!
+8. Finally, submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your changes into `develop` branch!

 ## Coding style